Garage Door Cable Maintenance & Replacement Guide

 One of the essential pieces to your garage door opener is the cables.
 Maintaining and replacing these lines is critical to the smooth operation of your door.

-While springs are an essential part of the garage door opener, they are not the part that lifts or lowers the door.
+Garage door cables are vital components that work with the spring systems to lift and lower your door.
+They bear the door’s weight, allowing the garage door opener to move it effortlessly.
 The springs transfer energy to the cables.
 The cables, located on each side of the garage door, then pull the door up or lower it.
 There are two types of cables based on different spring systems:

 • Torsion springs: The torsion springs store energy by coiling.
 When the spring transfers energy to a drum, the drum uncoils the cables to lower the garage door.
 The cables recoil when the door lifts.